samba-code/data-visualization/README.md

 I might miss out on doing more advanced charts which would sell my work more effectively.
 I won't have too long a break from D3 course.
 I can use things I learn from course for more advanced charts.

+## D3 COURSE

+Next - to do
+Go back to Interactions exercise and do suggested interactions.